Anna Katharina Looks Sexier Than Ever Posing By The Pool In String Bikini

 “You look glamorous in your bikini,” a fourth comment read.

-Anna’s followers are accustomed to the model flaunting her skin in bathing suits that show plenty of skin.
-Last month, she shared a series of snaps that saw her rocking a dark green bikini while she struck several poses with wet skin and hair.
+Anna’s followers are accustomed to seeing her flaunting her physique in bathing suits.
+Last month, she shared a series of snaps where she rocked a dark green bikini while striking several poses with wet skin and hair.